-Growth Groups are small groups who meet regularly to share, study, serve, and support one another on their spiritual journey.
+Growth Groups are small groups who meet regularly to share, study, serve, and support one another.
 Spiritual growth happens best and most often in the context of community.

 Bethel enjoys a great variety of growth groups with many forming as gender specific or stage in life related groups.
-Bethel enjoys a great variety of growth groups throughout our fellowship made up of men, women, young and old.
-Every year we hear stories of life transformation through groups meeting in Student Ministry, Men’s Fraternity, Women’s Studies, 20s and 30s just to name a few.
+Think: women, men, young professional, newly married, etc. Every year we hear stories of life transformation through groups meeting in Student Ministry, Men’s Fraternity, Women’s Studies, 20s and 30s just to name a few.

 How do I join a Growth Group?

-The best way to find a Growth Group is to let Sueann know that you want one.
-You may consider checking out our list of current groups looking for new members on our website to find one that fits your personal needs.
+First, check out our latest list of current groups looking for new members.
+Then, connect with Sueann by letting her know you want to join a group.
 When you email Sueann you can let her know which group you want to join and she’ll help walk you through that process.
 If you don’t find a group that seems to “fit,” let us know and we’ll help you find a place to connect.
 You can also write “Growth Group” on your response card and drop it into an offering box and one of our staff will contact you.
-Please call Sueann Chase at 701.232.4476 or send her an email (email@example.com) for more information about joining a group.

 What do Growth Groups study?